-The options available when sending money to the Dominican Republic mainly depend on the money transfer service you choose and the country you are sending from.
-Some of the providers allow sending from specific countries.
-However, there are those like WorldRemit, MoneyGram, and Xoom that allow sending from over 100 countries.
+The options available to you when sending money to the Dominican Republic mainly depend on the money transfer service you choose and the country you are sending from.

-Also, each provider has specific options senders can use to transfer money to the Dominican Republic.
-The option to use largely depends on your preferences and convenience.
+Additionally, each provider has specific options senders can use to transfer money to the Dominican Republic.
+The option to use largely depends on your preferences and convenience of how you want to send money, as well as the value of the transfer.
 However, most providers will require that you first sign up for an account and fund it before choosing the mode of transfer.

-Majority of money transfer services allow for website and mobile app transfers.
-Others have brick and mortar stores you can visit to send money or complete transfers that you began online.
-Thanks to digital wallets, some providers have Paypal and Facebook messenger options you can use for transfers to the Dominican Republic.
-Read below to learn more on the different transfer options providers offer.
+The majority of money transfer services allow for both web-based and mobile app transfers.
+Others have brick-and-mortar stores you can visit to send money or complete transfers that you began online.
+Thanks to digital wallets, some providers even have Paypal and Facebook messenger options you can use for transfers to the Dominican Republic.
+Read below to learn more about the different transfer options providers offer.

 WorldRemit allows you to send money to the Dominican Republic right from the website or through a mobile app.
-Once you sign up for an account, you can top up using any of the following ways and thereafter transact.
+Once you sign up for an account, you can top up using any of the following ways and, after that, transact.

-Sending money to the Dominican Republic via Xoom is very simple.
+A money transfer to the Dominican Republic via Xoom is very simple.
 You have the option of Paypal integration or a minimal setup process to begin using the service.
 You can either use a mobile app or transact from the website.
-All you need to do is to input the amount you want to send, how it is to be paid out to the recipient and top up your account either through a debit or credit card or from your bank account.
+All you need to do is to input the amount you want to send, how it is to be paid out to the recipient, and top up your account either through a debit or credit card or from your bank account.

-Having recently expanded into the United Kingdom, Spain, Italy, and France, Xoom currently serves a total of 130 countries.
+Having recently expanded into the United Kingdom, Spain, Italy, and France, Xoom currently serves 130 countries.

 This money transfer service gives the sender lots of flexibility.
 You can send money online from their website, use the MoneyGram App, or walk into any physical store and send from there.
 You can also use the MoneyGram sendbot that allows you to transfer money through the Facebook messenger app.